BakerJr1904/Altair-test-data-for-underdogsDevs/README.md

 They are a group of software engineers helping aspiring developers who are either formerly incarcerated or from an economically disadvantaged background.
 They are creating opportunities in tech for people who might not otherwise get an opportunity.
 They were founded in September of 2020
 They currently depend on 100% volunteer support.
 ### Unemployment and Poverty
+Employment has long been recognized as having a negative correlation with crime (Uggen, 1999; Uggen et al., 2005).